 4. No Cache plugin installed on a WordPress website

-A plugin for Cache helps you speed up WordPress dashboard – no doubt.
+A plugin for Cache helps you speed up the WordPress dashboard – no doubt.
 It also helps you cache site pages, resources, and CSS styles for improved performance, speed, and management.

-The consequences of having no plugin installed for WordPress cache can result in poor speed.
+The consequences of having no plugin installed for the WordPress cache can result in poor speed.
 In this case, let’s learn how to choose and install a cache plugin for WordPress.

 You can find many candidates for WordPress cache in the WordPress plugins directory.
-Once logged into WordPress dashboard, the Add New Plugin page helps you search for plugins, install, and activate a cache plugin with point-and-click options – as shown in the screenshot below.
+Once logged into the WordPress dashboard, the Add New Plugin page helps you search for plugins, install, and activate a cache plugin with point-and-click options – as shown in the screenshot below.

 Here – proceed with a plugin that best suits your WordPress installation.
 After you’ve installed one, the system, by default, configures basic cache routines for a WordPress website.
 You can also test your site’s speed after establishing a cache plugin, such as W3 Total Cache.